genome/gms/README.md

     vagrant ssh

-Installation on Windows, or on Mac OS X without Xcode
+Installation on Windows, on Mac OS X without Xcode, or any other system that supports virtual machines:
 -------------

 All other systems, including Windows, VirtualBox (or another VM provider) can be installed manually.